shinobi-23/Google-clone/README.md

 # Github.io
-My first repository on Github
+My first repository on Github.
-this is Google homepage clone
+This is Google homepage clone